 We look forward to joining our team again next year.
 We will be looking for you, our women in uniform and our women veterans, to play a more significant role in showcasing the lives of those who have left before us, and in talking about how together we can serve all who remain with us.

-... is to ensure that all transitioning, separated, and retired women past, present and future serving in the US Armed Services are afforded the opportunity to live their post-military life with dignity, work productively, and embrace their military service with pride.
+Ensure that all U.S. Servicewomen transitioning, separated, or retired are afforded the opportunity to live their post-military lives with dignity, work productively, and to embrace their military service with pride.

 ... is to build a holistic world-class support service and network where U.S. servicewomen and women veterans are fully empowered to achieve their dreams and goals.